 Second, ICOs give companies immediate access to liquidity.
 The moment you sell a token, it’s priced on a 24-hour global market.
 Compare that to ten years for venture-backed startups.
 As Earn CEO Balaji Srinivasan says, “the ratio between 10 years and 10 minutes to get the option of liquidity is up to a 500,000x speedup in time.”
 We’re already seeing the impact of ICOs on the fundraising market.

 Venrock partner David Pakman has said, “There’s no question that crypto will disrupt the business of venture capital.
 And I hope it does.
 The democratization of everything is what has excited me about technology from the beginning.”

 Telegram, the messaging app, for example raised $1.7B via ICO.
 The idea behind the ICO is to sell tokens to users and bootstrap a payment platform on top of the messaging network.
 If, as blockchain advocates predict, the next Facebook, Google, and Amazon are built around decentralized protocols and launched via ICO, it will eat directly into investment banking margins.

 Several promising blockchain companies have emerged around this space.
 Companies like CoinList, which began as a collaboration between Protocol Labs and AngelList, are helping bring digital assets to the mainstream by helping blockchain companies structure legal and compliant ICOs.
-CoinList has helped blockchain companies raise over $850M via ICOs.
+CoinList has facilitated more than $400M in token sales since August 2017.

 Demand for Filecoin’s ICO on CoinList was so high that it caused server overload within an hour of launch.
-Filecoin ultimately raised over $250M via ICO.
+Filecoin ultimately raised over $257M via ICO.